Perceptual error optimization for Monte Carlo rendering: Extensions

 \section{Extensions}

-Our perceptual error formulation~\eqref{eq:PerceptualError} approximates the effect of the HVS PSF through kernel convolution (see \cref{sec:PercError}).
-In this section, we analyze the impact of viewing distance on our kernel model, as well as the impact of different kernel filtering characteristics on the error distribution.
-We also present two extensions that account for the HVS non-linearities in handling tones (achromatic signal) and color (chromatic signal).
+Our perceptual error formulation~\eqref{eq:PerceptualError} approximates the effect of the HVS PSF through kernel convolution.
+In this section we analyze the relationship between kernel and viewing distance, as well as the impact of the kernel shape on the error distribution.
+We also present extensions that account for the HVS non-linearities in handling tone and color.